Vellayani Lake

 Vellayani Lake, or Vellayani Kayal, is the second largest freshwater lake in the state of Kerala and is situated in Thiruvananthapuram, Kerala, India.
+Vellayani is known for its lotus blooms and is considered a little eco-haven.
 In ancient times, boats laden with goods used to navigate the Vellayani backwaters up to Chala.

 Location

 It is around 9 km away from the Thiruvananthapuram Central Bus Station in Thampanoor.
 Buses ply to Vellayani Lake from City Depot at East Fort as well.
 It is at a distance of 7 km from Kovalam via the Poonkulam Junction.